Reuben Sandwich (With Homemade Russian Dressing)

 Reuben Sandwich Ingredients

-There are a few “must have” ingredients to make this an authentic Reuben sandwich.
+There are a few “must have” ingredients to make this an authentic Reuben sandwich recipe.
 Here are the “non staple” ingredients you’ll need.
 Reference the recipe card below for the full ingredient list.

 • Corned Beef